 - Inability to cope with demands of daily life

 - Obsessive preoccupation with food and fear of becoming obese with no relationship to actual body weight

 - Significant change in sleeping or eating habits

 - Suicidal thoughts or urges to hurt others

 - Sustained withdrawn mood or behavior

 Where Do I Go to Get Help Managing Stress?

-- Your personal doctor: He or she can determine if your stress is due to an anxiety disorder, a medical condition, or both and can refer you to a mental health professional, if necessary.
+- Your personal doctor: They can determine if your stress is due to an anxiety disorder, a medical condition, or both and can refer you to a mental health professional, if necessary.

 - If an emergency, call a crisis hotline, or go to the nearest emergency room.